 Once Agile teams are able to answer these questions, they will generate scalable value at the intersection of the above through enablement and continuous improvement of their teams.

-Furthermore, Agile organizations and Agile ways of working scale through decentralization, breaking up teams when they become too big into smaller teams while still remaining evidence-based and purpose-driven behavior, goal transparency, and fostering collaboration.
+Furthermore, Agile organizations and Agile ways of working scale through decentralization, breaking up teams when they become too big into smaller teams.
+This is done while still remaining evidence-based, purpose-driven, transparent, and fostering collaboration.
 More importantly, the feeling of ownership across the teams is what leads contributors to materialize accomplishments.

 At CARDO AI, these ways of working are reminiscent of our start, where a small team with a vision worked tirelessly to transform a concept into building a prototype, measuring impact, and learning from feedback.
 We started at CARDO AI with a group of 4 employees and the mission to revolutionize the private debt market.
 We designed the first MVP and tested the idea with key experts from the market in order to have a validated concept.
 Only after that, do we get to work on the actual product.